Buchenherz/uibk_parsys_19/proseminar/02/readme.md

 - Write a sequential application `pi_seq` in C or C++ that computes π for a given number of samples (command line argument).
 Test your application for various, large sample sizes to verify the correctness of your implementation.
 - Consider a parallelization strategy using MPI.
 Which communication pattern(s) would you choose and why?

+MPI_Reduce with SUM - because we need to divide all hits, which were computed per node, by all generated points.
+Hence, we are only sending one unsigned long int per Node.

 - Implement your chosen parallelization strategy as a second application `pi_mpi`.
 Run it with varying numbers of ranks and sample sizes and verify its correctness by comparing the output to `pi_seq`.
 - Discuss the effects and implications of your parallelization.